-When dividends are paid on a Common Share, additional Director RSUs equivalent to the aggregate number of Director RSUs held by a Director on the dividend record date multiplied by the amount of dividend paid by NFI on each Share, and then divided by the fair market value of the Shares on the dividend payment date, will automatically be credited to the Director's account.
+When dividends are paid on a Common Share, additional Director RSUs equivalent to the aggregate number of Director RSUs held by a Director on the dividend record date multiplied by the amount of dividend paid by NFI on each Common Share, and then divided by the fair market value of the Common Shares on the dividend payment date, will automatically be credited to the Director's account.
 Under the Director RSU Plan, Director RSUs vest immediately as at each applicable award date.
-A Director (other than a U.S. Director) is permitted to exercise the Director RSUs credited to his or her account at any time prior to December 15 of the year following the year in which the Director ceases to be a non-employee Director of NFI or one of its affiliates, at which time any remaining Director RSUs will be automatically redeemed.
+A Director (other than a U.S. Director) is permitted to exercise the Director RSUs credited to his or her account at any time prior to December 15 of the year following the year in which the Director RSUs will be automatically redeemed.
 A U.S. Director will be required to specify the exercise date in an annual election form in accordance with Section 409A of the U.S. Internal Revenue Code.